 #3: Inconsistent Layout

-Consistency is one of the most powerful usability principles: when things always behave the same, users don’t have to worry (or spend valuable resources thinking) about what will happen, and can focus on your content instead.
+Consistency is one of the most powerful usability principles.
+When things always behave the same, users don’t have to worry (or spend valuable resources thinking) about what will happen.
+This allows them to focus on your content instead.
 Users should know what to expect based on earlier experience.
 For example, each internal page of your website should maintain the same location of the main menu on each page, and the content of the main menu navigation should be kept consistent.

 #4: No Call to Action